Cosmic-CoNN: A Cosmic Ray Detection Deep-Learning Framework, Dataset, and Toolkit: LCO CR Dataset

-A variety of CCD imagers with different pixel scales, field of views, and filters were used in each telescope class of \textit{LCO}'s global telescopes network (Table~\ref{table:lco_imagers}).
+\edit1{The dataset covers a} variety of CCD imagers with different pixel scales, field of views, and filters used in \textit{LCO}'s global telescopes network (Table~\ref{table:lco_imagers}).
 From a deep-learning perspective, diverse data greatly benefits model generality.
 But having ground-truth CRs labeled consistently on different instruments is not a trivial task.
 The \texttt{BANZAI} data reduction pipeline \citep{2018SPIE10707E..0KM} performed instrumental signature removal (bad-pixel masking, bias and dark removal, flat-field correction), making \textit{LCO} data suitable for building such a dataset.
 Instrument artifacts exist as two identical CCDs could have different response curves after years of bombardment by photons and cosmic rays.
 The standardized data reduction is key to allow our CR-labeling pipeline to consistently and accurately label CRs across various instruments.

 We chose images from across three telescope classes and across the year as shown in Fig.~\ref{fig:data_stats}.
 Images from different times of the year sampled a variety of source densities for different sets of scientific goals.
 The varying source density proved to be of great importance to robust CR detection~\citep{2005PASA...22..249F}.
 In the task of CR detection, diversified real objects provide rich features for the negative class, which greatly improves model robustness.